greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/data_types.html.md

 **Parent topic:** [Greenplum Database Reference Guide](ref_guide.html)

-1 For variable length data types, if the data is greater than or equal to 127 bytes, the storage overhead is 4 bytes instead of 1.
+<a id="if139219"></a><sup>1</sup> For variable length data types, if the data is greater than or equal to 127 bytes, the storage overhead is 4 bytes instead of 1.